victor-basurto/sitecore-training/helix/sitecore-helix.md

 _Separate the interface from the implementation._
 If you have a class that has several clients, rather than loading the class with all the methods that the clients need, create specific interfaces for each client and multiply inherit them into the class

-### The Relase/Resuse Equivalence Principle (REP)
+### The Release/Reuse Equivalence Principle (REP)
 _The granule of reuse is the granule of release_
 A reusable element, be it a component, a class, or a cluster of classes, cannot be reused unless it is managed by a release system of some kind

 ### Common Closed Principle (CCP)
 _Classes that change together, belong together_
-The ability to group classes that change together to minimized the From-To Relase impact.
+The ability to group classes that change together to minimized the From-To Release impact.

-### Common Reshuse Principle (CRP)
+### Common Reuse Principle (CRP)
 _Classes that aren't reused together should not be grouped together_

 ### Stable Abstractions Principle (SAP)